 The course will give you the opportunity to learn a range of photographic skills to develop your creative potential and express your thoughts, feelings and ideas through the medium of a photographic image.
-Students will also learn to use a range of critical and investigate skills to analyse, research and evaluate their own work and how it relates to the work of others.
+Students will also learn to use a range of critical and investigative skills to analyse, research and evaluate their own work and how it relates to the work of others.
 A range of photographic technical skills are developed including lighting, camera skills and digital manipulation.

-At the end of the course you will have learnt how to respond to a project in an informed, personal manner using all these skills and produce work in the manner of a professional artist, designer or photographer.
+At the end of the course you will have learnt how to respond to a project in an informed, personal style using all these skills and produce work in the manner of a professional artist, designer or photographer.
 Excellent facilities include a dedicated teaching room with Adobe Creative Suite, scanners, laser printers and Nikon DSLRs.
-A fully equipped studio space and traditional darkroom is also available to use in and outside lessons.
+Studio space and a traditional darkroom are also available to use in and outside lessons.